blogdaren/PHPCreeper/README.md

 * Use PHPQuery as the elegant content extractor
 * Support for agile development with PHPCreeper-Application
 * With high performance and strong scalability
+* With rich and human-readable development documents

 ## Prerequisites
 * PHP_VERSION \>= 7.0.0
-* A POSIX compatible operating system (Linux, OSX, BSD)
+* A POSIX compatible operating system (Linux、OSX、BSD)
 * POSIX &nbsp;extension for PHP (**required**)
 * PCNTL extension for PHP (**required**)
 * REDIS &nbsp;extension for PHP (optional, strongly recommend to install)